olliesharp5/rock-paper-scissors-lizard-spock/README.md

 #### Fixed Bugs

-* Timeout feature
+* The alert to announce the outcome of the game was triggered in time with the final selection being made by the player - This bug was fixed by adding a "timeout" element in JavaScript to delay the display of the alert by 100 milliseconds.
-* Images not displaying
+* Images not displaying upon deploying the website to GitHub Pages -
 * Event listener for buttons not working correctly
-* Cursor missing from buttons
+* Cursor missing from buttons - This bug was resolved by adding the "cursor" atrribute in CSS.
 * Round counter doesnt reset to zero in line with player scores - This bug occurred as the `updateRound()` function was not called in the `resetScores()` function.
 To fix this issue I only needed to update the 'resetScores()' function.
+* Upon resetting the game, the pictures wounldn't return to their default "question mark" images
 * Cards dont reset to placeholder image when reset

 #### Unfixed Bugs